 Name resolution is required by xCAT.
-This cookbook assumes that you are using a simple /etc/hosts mechanism, but setting up DNS would also work.
+You can use a simple /etc/hosts mechanism, but setting up DNS would also work.
 Make sure to verify and update the contents of both /etc/hosts (you may wish to use the xCAT makehosts command to do this after your nodes have been defined) and /etc/resolv.conf (for domain name and external name servers).